jeverley/dscpclassify/README.md

-# dscpclassify
+# DSCP classify
 An nftables based service for applying DSCP classifications to connections, compatible with OpenWrt's firewall4 for dynamically setting DSCP packet marks (this only works in OpenWrt 22.03 and above).

 This should be used in conjunction with layer-cake SQM queue with ctinfo configured to restore DSCP on the device ingress.
-The nft-dscpclassify rules use the last 8 bits of the conntrack mark (0x000000ff).
+The dscpclassify service uses the last 8 bits of the conntrack mark (0x000000ff).

 ## Classification modes
 The service supports three modes for classifying and DSCP marking connections.